 - Veteran Employment Services Office (VESO): This office provides veterans and transitioning service members with employment readiness assistance and outreach.
 Offered programs include VA for Vets, Feds for Vets, and Disabled Veterans Affirmative Action Program (DVAAP).

 - VetSuccess on Campus (VSOC): This program helps veterans make the transition to college life and find success with on-campus benefits assistance and counseling.

 - Go Red Heart Match: Dedicated to helping female veterans fight heart disease, this service allows female veterans who struggle with the disorder to find each other and get the support they need to fight the issue.

-- VA Veterans Hiring Fair: Job fairs help veterans find the employers who are looking to support them and their service by offering them a job at a fair wage.
+- VA Veterans Hiring Fair: Job fairs help veterans find the employers who are looking to support them and their service by offering them a job that often utilizes skills they developed while serving at a fair wage.

 Rural workshops are also offered throughout the country so veterans can learn about the services available to them.

 A number of veterans who have served in high-danger, high-stress situations and locations suffer from mental health issues that require professional attention.
 Some of the most common disorders include:

 - Post-traumatic stress disorder (PTSD): The characteristic symptoms of PTSD develop after exposure to a traumatic event.
 People with PTSD may continue to experience symptoms—such as recurrent stressful memories or flashbacks—for weeks, months, and even years after experiencing something scary, shocking, or dangerous.
 People experiencing PTSD may relieve the traumatic event over and over, avoid things or places that remind them of the experience, feel numb, or struggle with nightmares and sleeplessness.9